IBM/appconfiguration-razee/README.md

 ##### region
 **Path**: `.spec.region`</br>
-**Description**: Region is required to identify the region in which IBM Cloud App Configuration instance is provisioned.
+**Description**: Region is required to identify the region in which IBM Cloud App Configuration instance is provisioned.<br/>
 **Schema**:
 ```yaml
 region: